Will this time of reflection finally get your side hustle off the ground?

 For me, I could turn to the passing of my father as an excuse to be honest with myself, over what I wanted out of work and out of life.

-To be fair, I have probably had more careers than I have had cars, leaping from journalism to public service; public service to entertainment; entertainment to public relations and public relations to my own frozen pizza start up, CAULIPOWER.
+To be fair, I have probably had more careers than I have had cars, leaping from journalism to public service; public service to entertainment; entertainment to public relations and public relations to my own frozen pizza startup, CAULIPOWER.
 I’m evidence not all career changes have to be perfectly logical.
 It’s been less than four years since CAULIPOWER sold its first pizza.
-And today we have more than $110 million in annualized sales and can boast we are one of America’s favorite “better for you” pizzas.
+And today we have more than $110 million in annualized sales and can boast we are the national favorite in the “better-for-you” pizza category.

 During this pandemic, the world has never had more problems to solve.
 It can be mentally and emotionally exhausting and can feel like you are drowning in decisions without a way out.
 However, these circumstances also mean there has never been a greater need for entrepreneurs with solutions.
 The audacious challenges of this day are spurring innovation and igniting a desire in many of us to finally act upon the changes we seek.

-Gail Becker is the founder and CEO of CAULIPOWER, a frozen food company she founded after her father’s passing and two sons’ diagnoses of Celiac disease.
+Gail Becker is the founder and CEO of CAULIPOWER, a frozen food company.
+She founded the company after her father’s passing and her two sons’ diagnoses of Celiac disease.
 Gail previously worked in broadcast journalism and government, as well as spent years as a senior executive in large corporations.